EPCCed/2026-03-02-Fortran-intro/_episodes/08-modules.md

 If not, why not?

-Expert exercise: If you wish to express dependencies in a `Makefile` for a Fortran program using a module, does compilation the program source depend on the `.mod` module file, the `.o` object file, or both?
+Expert exercise: If you wish to express dependencies in a `Makefile` for a Fortran program using a module, does compilation of the program source depend on the `.mod` module file, the `.o` object file, or both?
 Do you care?